VulcanWM/host-game-expressjs/README.md

 ## All Pages

 - `/`: has a link to the join game page and the host game page
-- `/host`: generates a game id and creates a game which others can play the game.
+- `/host`: generates a game id and creates a game in which others can play the game.
 The host can decide when to start the game and this triggers a change in Socket.io which changes. the content on the player's screens
 - `/join` contains a form in which you have to enter your game id
 - `/join` (`POST`): redirects you to `/join/[game_id]`
 - `/join/[game_id]`: renders a page where you enter your nickname for the game